Last updated: November 23rd, 2022

 When it comes to choosing a Canada road trip, it can be a tough decision as there are so many options from coast to coast to coast.
-But for road trips that are less than 12 hours in length (drive time without stops), few can rival the road trip from Calgary to Vancouver.
-On this 975 kilometre journey, you’ll pass through the foothills, the Canadian Rockies, the towns of Banff and Canmore, multiple national parks, lakes, rivers, quaint mountain towns and eventually arrive at the Pacific Ocean.
+But for road trips that are less than 12 hours in length (drive time without stops), few can rival the drive from Calgary to Vancouver.
+On this 975-kilometre journey, you’ll pass through the foothills, the Canadian Rockies, the towns of Banff and Canmore, and multiple national parks, lakes, rivers, and quaint mountain towns before arriving at the Pacific Ocean.
 You’ll also get to see two beautiful Canadian cities: Calgary and Vancouver.
 Plus, you can go slightly off the Trans-Canada and experience one of Canada’s most prominent wine regions: the Okanagan valley.
 Yes, indeed, this road trip pretty much has it all.

 About the Road Trip

 Fastest route: Enjoy the drive from Calgary to Vancouver via the Trans-Canada.